AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-domain-name-setup.md

 This document describes the business and technical requirements for domain name setup and delegation.
 You will need to select an email sending subdomain and, optionally, an externally facing subdomain to host web components (landing pages, opt-out page) for the Adobe platform you are using.

+>[!NOTE]
+>
+>You can also set up new subdomains using the Control Panel (available as beta).
+Learn more in [this section](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/setting-up-new-subdomain.html#must-read).

 ## Subdomains

 With Adobe, digital marketing can truly become the contextual engine that powers your brand’s customer engagement marketing program.
 Email continues to be the foundation of digital marketing programs.
 However, reaching the inbox has become more difficult than ever.